AdobeDocs/experience-manager-65.en/help/communities/tools-groups.md

 ![Group template editor](assets/template-editor.png)

 To add community functions, drag from the right side to the left in the order the site menu links should appear.
-Styles will be applied to the template during creation of the site.
+Styles are applied to the template during creation of the site.

 For example, if you want a forum, drag the forum function from the library and drop under the template builder.
-This will result in the forum configuration dialog opening.
+This results in the forum configuration dialog opening.
 See the [functions console](/help/communities/functions.md) for information about the configuration dialogs.

-Continue drag-and-drop of any other community functions desired for a sub-community site (group) based on this template.
+Continue drag-and-drop of any other community functions desired for a subcommunity site (group) based on this template.

 ![drag functions](assets/dragfunctions.png)